NSHipster/articles/2013-12-02-nsnotification-and-nsnotificationcenter.md

 `NSNotificationCenter` provides a centralized hub through which any part of an application may notify and be notified of changes from any other part of the application.
 Observers register with a notification center to respond to particular events with a specified action.
 Each time an event occurs, the notification goes through its dispatch table, and messages any registered observers for that event.

-> Each running Cocoa program manages its own default notification center, so its unusual for a new notification center to be instantiated separately.
+> Each running Cocoa program manages its own default notification center, so it's unusual for a new notification center to be instantiated separately.

 Each `NSNotification` object has a `name`, with additional context optionally provided by an associated `object` and `userInfo` dictionary.